pennsail/breakwater-grpc/README.md

 # breakwater-grpc

-Breakwater-grpc is a gRPC implementation for the Breakwater microservice overload control framework, written in Go as a package for better generalizability.
+Breakwater-grpc is an unofficial gRPC implementation for the Breakwater microservice overload control framework, written in Go as a package for better generalizability.
 It is designed to control demand spikes with receiver-driven credit based rate limting, as demonstrated in the [breakwater paper](https://www.usenix.org/conference/osdi20/presentation/cho).

 ## Impementation